smmills/Phodymm/example_planets/KOI-142/readme.txt

     This is the most complete model, likely to be used for publication quality models (by exploring posteriors with DEMCMC)

 Note: all models are just first guesses, and are not best-fit or optimal models.

+The scripts in example_planets/analysis_tools can then be copied to this directory to produce some quick diagnostic plots However, since there are non-transiting planets in this example, before running these scripts you should $ rm tbv00_0[2-3].out
+        otherwise they might crash

 # DEMCMC Model Fit